-• Supervision of practical, bachelor, master, and PhD works prepared by students studied at scientific and technical departments of universities from the JINR Member.
+• Supervision of practical, bachelor, master, and PhD works prepared by students belonging to scientific and technical departments of universities from the JINR Member States.

-• Excursions to the facilities and lectures about activities of each of the JINR Laboratory for students.
+• Excursions to the various JINR facilities and lectures about activities of each of the JINR Laboratory for students.

-• Planning various supplement schools for students of local universities during scientific conferences organized by JINR.
+• Planning of various supplementary schools for students of local universities during scientific conferences organized by JINR.

-Very large importance is given to the educational and training program for guaranteeing new highly trained generations of researchers, technicians and engineers, well trained for meeting the challenges of the future.
+Very large importance is given to the educational and training program for guaranteeing new highly qualified generations of researchers, technicians and engineers, well trained for meeting the challenges of the future.
 Competing with Industry on salaries and benefits, in Russia and abroad, is a challenge.